-Given the confluence of factors above and the continued focus on Latin America, companies operating in the region should be more attuned than ever to anticorruption compliance best practices in 2023.
-The DOJ and SEC have issued a number of policy updates and guidance emphasizing the importance of empowered and accountable compliance functions.
-Given the compliance risks in operating in Latin America, the following tips should inform a review of anticorruption compliance systems.
+Given the confluence of factors above and the continued focus on Latin America, companies operating in the region should be more attuned than ever to anti-corruption compliance best practices in 2023.
+As detailed in a recent Latham Client Alert, the DOJ and SEC have issued a number of policy updates and guidance emphasizing the importance of empowered and accountable compliance functions.
+Given the compliance risks in operating in Latin America, the following tips should inform a review of anti-corruption compliance systems.
 Companies should:

-- Reevaluate corporate compliance risks. - Refresh their corporate compliance programs to ensure that they address new business realities, supply chains, and other post-pandemic changes and consider improvements at regular intervals. - Ensure that the compliance function is appropriately resourced. - Focus on training gatekeepers (such as compliance personnel, accounting, finance, and other key personnel) and middle management. - Update protocols and controls around the use of personal devices and third-party messaging applications based

-- 2023 - on recent updates to U.S. enforcement guidance and the prevalence of messaging applications in the region, such as WhatsApp.18 - Consider policy additions to recoup or reduce compensation due to compliance violations, policy violations, or misconduct based on recent updates to U.S. enforcement guidance.
-Relatedly, consider incentives for compliance with policies and reporting obligations.19 - Update protocols for responding to whistleblower reports and investigations, and train counsel, senior executives, and appropriate personnel on those protocols. - Consider creating a crisis response team to communicate with management and coordinate with company counsel and the government.
-Consider the appropriate composition of the crisis response team, including potentially internal and external counsel, officers and directors of the company, and representatives from key teams, including information technology and public relations. - Be vigilant about clearly marking all privileged materials to ensure the preservation of applicable legal privileges. - Understand key information technology (IT) issues, including the location of servers, how and where data are stored, data retention policies and practices, network access capabilities and restrictions, and who is best situated to make immediate changes to routine procedures.
+- Reevaluate corporate compliance risks (for further guidance, see Latham's recent Client Alert on this topic). - Refresh their corporate compliance programs to ensure that they address new business realities, supply chains, and other post-pandemic changes and consider improvements at regular intervals. - Ensure that the compliance function is appropriately resourced. - Focus on training gatekeepers (such as compliance personnel, accounting, finance, and other key personnel) and middle management. - Update protocols and controls around the use of personal devices and third-party messaging applications based on recent updates to US enforcement guidance and the prevalence of messaging applications in the region, such as WhatsApp (for further guidance, see Latham's recent Client Alert concerning recent DOJ guidance on the use of personal devices and third-party communication applications).24 - Consider policy additions to recoup or reduce compensation due to compliance violations, policy violations, or misconduct based on recent updates to US enforcement guidance.
+Relatedly, consider incentives for compliance with policies and reporting obligations.25 - Update protocols for responding to whistleblower reports and investigations, and train counsel, senior executives, and appropriate personnel on those protocols. - Consider creating a crisis response team (CRT) to communicate with management and coordinate with company counsel and the government.
+Consider the appropriate composition of the CRT, including potentially internal and external counsel, officers and directors of the company, and representatives from key teams including information technology and public relations. - Be vigilant about clearly marking all privileged materials to ensure the preservation of applicable legal privileges. - Understand key IT issues, including the location of servers, how and where data is stored, data retention policies and practices, network access capabilities and restrictions, and who is best situated to make immediate changes to routine procedures.
 Enterprise data access structuring and restrictions are a critical structural component of managing enforcement and collateral litigation risks.